Actipro/WPF-Controls/Documentation/topics/charts/chart-types/line.md

 ![Screenshot](../images/chart-types-line3.png)

-*An line series using a normal line kind*
+*A line series using a normal line kind*

 The `Spline` line kind builds a canonical spline that runs through the data points, producing a smooth line.

 ![Screenshot](../images/chart-types-line4.png)

-*An line series using a spline line kind*
+*A line series using a spline line kind*

 The `Step` line kind creates a line that only uses horizontal and vertical lines to connect the data points, producing a step look.

 ![Screenshot](../images/chart-types-line5.png)

-*An line series using a step line kind*
+*A line series using a step line kind*

 ## Markers

-The line series can render a markers at each data point to highlight the actual location.
+The line series can render a marker at each data point to highlight the actual location.
 By default the markers is not rendered, but they can be shown by setting [MarkerVisibility](xref:@ActiproUIRoot.Controls.Charts.Primitives.LineSeriesBase.MarkerVisibility) to a value other than `None`.
 The line series has the same configuration properties available as the scatter series, with regards to marker rendering.

 See the [Scatter](scatter.md) topic for more information on the options available.